slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On fear and excuses

 <!--
+- What would you do if you weren't afraid?
 - fear just wants us to stay the same.
 - climbing out the hole is about letting go of pride.
 -->